lukso-network/docs/docs/learn/assets.md

 Such JSON can be generated manually or using tools, such as [`@lukso/lsp-utils`](https://github.com/lukso-network/lsp-utils).
 To generate the JSON from predefined fields:

-- Install the `@lukso/lsp-utils` library
+1. Install the `@lukso/lsp-utils` library

 ```bash
 npm i @lukso/lsp-utils
 ```

-- Then import the `generateLSP4JSON` to generate the JSON
+2. Import the `generateLSP4JSON` to generate the JSON

 ```js
 import { generateLSP4JSON } from '@lukso/lsp-utils';